pinglu85/BFEdevSolutions/CSS-Problems/24.fluid-font-size/README.md

 ### Explanation

-We probably think that we could make use of the equations in the problem statement to scale the font size linearly when viewport width is between 200px and 400px.
+We probably think that we could make use of the equations in the problem statement to scale the font size linearly.
 Combining the two equations, we can get:

 ```
 fontSize = (16px + 32px) / ((200px + 400px) / viewportWidth)
 ```

-Then we could use this equation for `calc()`:
+Then we could use it for `calc()`:

 ```css
 .title {